tapriliando/tapriliando/README.md

 # 👋 Hi there, I’m **Tapriliando** (@tapriliando)

-**🚀 Aspiring to build world-class Machine Learning systems that solve real-world problems at scale.**
+**🚀 Aspiring to build world-class Machine Learning & AI systems that solve real-world problems at scale.**
 ---

 ### 🌱 I’m currently on Sven Technology